What happens in the first week after quitting weed?

 People often relapse in week 1 because they assume the current feeling is permanent.
 It usually is not.
 The first week is the loudest part of the process, not the most representative part.

 If you can get through these first seven days with structure and patience, the rest of recovery usually becomes much easier to work with.
+This guide on progress after the first month shows what many people notice once the early intensity settles.

 The first week often brings cravings, sleep disruption, irritability, anxiety, low appetite, and mood swings as the brain and body adjust to life without cannabis.